junxit/us-congress-bills-113/metadata.md

 - 2014-09-08 — Placed on the Union Calendar, Calendar No. 423.
 - 2014-09-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-572.
 - 2014-09-08 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-572.
+- 2014-09-09 — Considered under suspension of the rules. (consideration: CR H7347-7349)
+- 2014-09-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3670.
+- 2014-09-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-09-09 — Mr. Barton moved to suspend the rules and pass the bill, as amended.
+- 2014-09-09 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7347)
+- 2014-09-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7347)